shooshx/ArNavNav/README.md

   - performance - read all movements

   - url
+- don't mutate mesh in Astar

-- remesh should do replan for all
+- remesh should do replan for all ?

 Maybe